-In 2024 we will be focusing on the key parts of Ko Tātou relating to being self compassionate and being an upstander, whilst revisiting being genuine.
+In 2025 we will be focusing on the key parts of Ko Tātou relating to being genuine, showing empathy and being an upstander.
 We will be sharing understanding of Ko Tātou throughout the school year both through our Year 13 Student leaders and through our learning and pastoral care network.
 Our goal is for this thinking to underpin the behaviours and actions of all in our community.